culturally/Instagram-iOS-SSL-pinning-bypass/README.md

 ## Info

-- Current version which was bypassed: 367.0.0
+- Current version which was bypassed: 379.0.0 (unreleased)
 - You can now intercept all requests
 - iOS Only
 - Tested on iOS 15.4.1